karimsaikali/jasmine/README.md

 A JavaScript Testing Framework

 [Jasmine](https://github.com/jasmine/jasmine) is a Behavior Driven Development testing framework for JavaScript.
-You can now use it within scriptr.
+It can now be used with Scriptr.

 #How to create a jasmine test in Scriptr